 Excerpts, aka "Daily Lines"

 The excerpts are also posted on my Facebook and Twitter accounts as "Daily Lines."
-As of October, 2018, I have released more than 40!
+As of April, 26, 2019, I have released about fifty of them!

 About reposting my Daily Lines excerpts, these are copyrighted works.
 So please do not copy and post them yourself on other websites or social media.
 Instead, pass on just the links (URLs) to anyone you think might be interested, and direct them here to my official website.
 Thanks!

 When Will BEES (Book 9) Be Finished?

-Probably some time in 2019, but I don’t have a current estimate on when BEES will be completed.
+Probably some time in 2019, but I don’t have a definite date for completion of BEES.
 When I get close to finishing the book and a publication date is set, I will promptly post it here.